MichaelHallik/MichaelHallik.github.io/_posts/2021-11-15-Robot-Framework-Crypto-Library.md

 <h2 class="post"> <a name="Create a key pair"> Create a key pair </a> </h2>

-To generate the pair we must first start a Python shell.
-For instance, on a Windows system you could open the command prompt (or power shell) and then type 'Python'.
-When you see the Python prompt in the console, enter the command 'CryptoLibrary'.
+Open up a terminal (e.g. the command prompt or power shell on a Windows system) and enter the command 'CryptoLibrary'.
 In the screen shots that will follow, you will notice that I am using a <a class="postanchor" href="http://localhost:4000/blog/2021/02/01/Running-Robot-Framework-in-a-virtual-environment-pt-1" target="_blank">virtual Python environment</a>.
 So, my prompt may look different than the one you're using.
+If you see:

+	'CryptoLibrary' is not recognized as an internal or external command, operable program or batch file.

+there could be several underlying reasons.
+Most probably you failed to add the 'Scripts' folder (as located in the Python root folder) to your PATH environment variable.
+Please use your search engine skills to solve this little problem.

 After having entered the 'CryptoLibrary' command, we'll be presented with a menu: